Best Oil-Free Vitamin C Serum: 5 Lightweight Picks That Brighten Without the Grease

 • Premium price

-• Can feel a bit tacky until it fully sets
+• May feel slightly tacky until it sets

 Check Price on Amazon